myzhang1029/slib/README.md

 It is a library written in C, and for C/C++.
 The recommended build tool is GNU make,
 Microsoft Visual Studio nmake is not supported. if you want to contribute to this project, please start a pull request.

+If you are building for two system, make sure you "make clean" before running next "./configure" and "make".

 build time count:
  *     Target "unix" on Debian GNU/Linux, version 8,